 The nation's only Digital Wall, DIGIE, at the El Paso Museum of History has also earned recognition from national museum groups.
 DIGIE received the 2016 MUSE Gold Award for Multimedia Installations from the American Alliance of Museums Media and Technology Professional Network.MUSE awards recognize outstanding achievement in Galleries, Libraries, Archives or Museums (GLAM) media.
 In 2015, DIGIE won the Technology Exhibit award from the Mountain Plains Museum Association and the silver award for interactive applications in the New Zealand Best Design Awards sponsored by the Designers Institute of New Zealand.

 Chroma Booster was recognized by the Americans for the Arts as one of the nation’s Outstanding Public Arts Projects for 2015.
 This interactive sculpture was one of 38 outstanding public arts projects that were recognized through the Public Art Network’s Year in Review program.
+In 2017, Chroma Booster received an award of merit from the Illuminating Engineering Society for Lighting Design.
 The sculpture by Mathew Geller provides a focal point on the Pedestrian Pathway that links the Union Plaza Entertainment District and the Downtown Arts District.